 United Christian Parish (UCP) is located at 745 N Brush Street (at the intersection of 8th and Brush) in Lakeport, California near beautiful Clear Lake.

-Sunday School for all ages at 9 am
+Sunday School for all ages begins at 9:00 am

 Hymn Sing at 9:45 am